Skip to main content

 • All veterans have posttraumatic stress disorder and/or substance use issues.

-• All veterans have served in combat.
+• All veterans served in combat.

 • All veterans have access to Department of Veterans Affairs (VA) healthcare.